 Happiness in Costa Rica comes from developing deep connections with people around us, such as it is the case with families, friends, religion, and other people around us.
 This is the case of people who eat together during the launch, showing compassion to others, and living with older generations, all under the same roof.
 I call this a Social Pillar of Happiness.

-Conclusion: happiness in Denmark comes from social security and develops a great social atmosphere for all people living there.
+Happiness in Denmark comes from social security and develops a great social atmosphere for all people living there.
 This is achieved by developing social programs, such as art projects, social equality, and relaxed lifestyles, where people don’t have to work long hours and take many vacations.
 For all these blessings, people in Denmark pay higher taxes than most countries globally, but this money is spent back in the communities, which are happier because of the fact.
 These characteristics, although not entirely, fall into my Growth Pillar of Happiness.

 Happiness in Singapore is more wealth-based.
 There are many rich people in Singapore, and this access to money allows people to do more things that people enjoy, such as it is the case of the pursuit of dreams.
 This also gives people higher access to better education, health care, and freedom, which people may not feel that they have in different countries.
 This is, of course, the Wealth Pillar of Happiness, in my writing.